Web Development Strategy - How To Capture Leads

 Are you one of the companies that spend money every month on SEO services but haven't spent the time to build conversion paths on your website?
 Your rank on Google doesn't pay the bills.
 Either does website traffic alone.
 If your goal with your website is to get new customers and grow your revenue and profits then you have to look at the whole picture.
+Long gone are the days of your website being simply an online brochure.
+Your website should be your top performing 24/7 sales rep.

 The fact is that most websites aren't built to perform the tasks business owners want them to accomplish.
 It's not your web designer's fault really, you probably didn't hire a marketing-focused web development firm like Revenue River.
 You probably didn't pay them to begin with the end in mind and work backwards, you just hired them to design a pretty website.
 Pretty websites don't pay the bills because they don't have a method of capturing leads positioned throughout.